MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 You can connect directly to the Azure Rights Management service non-interactively to protect or unprotect files.

 You must use a service principal to connect to the Azure Rights Management service non-interactively, which you do by using the `Set-RMSServerAuthentication` cmdlet.
 You must do this for each Windows PowerShell session that runs cmdlets that directly connect to the Azure Rights Management service.
-Before you run this cmdlet, make sure that you have these three identifiers:
+Before you run this cmdlet, you must have these three identifiers:

 - BposTenantId